lopcode/peep/README.md

 top 10, accounting for categories and their aliases: rabbit - 5 normalised stats:
-  4 uniques (reduced by 1)
-  summing to 5 entries
-  with 5 category tags (1.00 average categories per entry)
+  4 unique entries (reduction of 1 by normalisation) with an uncategorised count of 5 and 1 resulting categories (reduction of 3 by categorisation) with 5 categorisations (1.00 average categories per entry)
 ```